-Crispy oven-baked chicken shawarma wing recipe is served with our favorite garlicky lemon coriander sauce.
-Perfect for game day or an easy weeknight dinner.
+This crispy oven-baked chicken wing recipe uses shawarma spices for a unique Middle Eastern flair.
+Served with our favorite garlicky lemon coriander sauce.
+These mild chicken wings are perfect for game day or an easy weeknight dinner.

 This post may include affiliate links.
 Please read my disclosure policy.